artisan-build/community-prompts/README.md

 ## Official Documentation

+We currently have no official documentation for Community Prompts.

 Documentation for Laravel Prompts can be found on the [Laravel website](https://laravel.com/docs/prompts).

 ## Contributing

-Thank you for considering contributing to Laravel Prompts!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+Thank you for considering contributing to Community Prompts!
+We have no guides yet on how to contribute.

 ## Code of Conduct